melmdesign/jobs/Product-Designer.md

 We are the leading mobile point-of-sale (mPOS) company in Europe.
 Our company vision is to become the first ever global card acceptance brand.
 Today tens of thousands of merchants accept card payments with SumUp in 15 countries including Germany, the UK and Brazil.

-Working as Designer for SumUp could be interesting for you because we cover many different platforms that we constantly try to improve: We have physical hardware (made right here in Berlin), localised websites, mobile apps on iOS and Android, third-party integrations and a merchant-facing web app.
+Working as Designer for SumUp could be interesting for you because we cover many different platforms that we constantly try to improve: We have physical hardware (made right here in Berlin), localized websites, mobile apps on iOS and Android, third-party integrations and a merchant-facing web app.

 Help us bring card acceptance to the masses!